-When you vote a question and answer post or a forum article as helpful or you recommend a discussion post, you have started on the path to a Content Curator badge.
-If enough of the posts and articles (in any combination) that you have voted for end up as answers or as the most helpful or recommended post and articles in that category, you'll get your badge.
+When you mark a question and answer post as Solved my issue, or, recommend or upvote a forum article or discussion post, you have started on the path to a Content Curator badge.
+If enough of the posts and articles (in any combination) that you have voted for end up as answers or as the most upvoted or recommended post and articles in that category, you'll get your badge.

 Benefits of being a Content Curator: